 - IT leaders make decisions to mitigate risks that are always on the cusp of impacting the organization.
 Conversely, while these risks are more predictable, they also impact the organization more quickly, sometimes immediately.

-The most effective way for IT leaders to mitigate internal risk is by establishing, or attempting to establish, an enterprise architecture that allows for the following things:
+The most effective way for IT leaders to mitigate internal risk is by establishing an enterprise architecture that allows for the following things:

 - Integration with disparate systems